dentarg/auth0-blog/_posts/2017-08-10-implementing-jwt-authentication-on-spring-boot.markdown

 	public void configure(AuthenticationManagerBuilder auth) throws Exception {
 		auth.userDetailsService(userDetailsService).passwordEncoder(bCryptPasswordEncoder);
 	}

+  @Bean
+  CorsConfigurationSource corsConfigurationSource() {
+    final UrlBasedCorsConfigurationSource source = new UrlBasedCorsConfigurationSource();
+    source.registerCorsConfiguration("/**", new CorsConfiguration().applyPermitDefaultValues());
+    return source;
   }
+}
 ```

 We have annotated this class with `@EnableWebSecurity` and made it extend `WebSecurityConfigurerAdapter` to take advantage of the default [web security configuration provided by Spring Security](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-security.html).
-This allows us to fine-tune the framework to our needs by overwriting two methods:
+This allows us to fine-tune the framework to our needs by defining three methods:

 - `configure(HttpSecurity http)`: a method where we can define which resources are public and which are secured.
 In our case, we set the `SIGN_UP_URL` endpoint as being public and everything else as being secured.
-We also configure custom security filter in the Spring Security filter chain.
+We also configure CORS (Cross-Origin Resource Sharing) support through `http.cors()` and we add a custom security filter in the Spring Security filter chain.
 - `configure(AuthenticationManagerBuilder auth)`: a method where we defined a custom implementation of [`UserDetailsService`](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/core/userdetails/UserDetailsService.html) to load user-specific data in the security framework.
 We have also used this method to set the encrypt method used by our application (`BCryptPasswordEncoder`).
+- `corsConfigurationSource()`: a method where we can allow/restrict our CORS support.
+In our case we left it wide open by permitting requests from any source (`/**`).

 Spring Security doesn't come with a concrete implementation of `UserDetailsService` that we could use out of the box with our in-memory database.
 Therefore, we create a new class called `UserDetailsServiceImpl` in the `com.auth0.samples.authapi.user` package to provide one: